 Senou International Airport in Bamako is operating normally.
 However, flight schedules may be subject to change or cancellation with little warning.
 You should check with your airline on flight and seat availability before travelling to the airport.

-A Swiss national was kidnapped in Timbuktu on the 15 April 2012, before being released on 24 April 2012.
-On 24 November 2011, two French nationals were kidnapped from the town of Hombori in Mopti province.
+A Swiss national was kidnapped in Timbuktu on 15 April 2012, before being released on 24 April 2012.
+On 24 November 2011, two French nationals were kidnapped from the town of Hombori in Mopti province, one of whom died in captivity.
 On 25 November 2011, one western tourist was killed and three others kidnapped in an attack on a restaurant in central Timbuktu.

 On 5 January 2011, the French embassy in Bamako was attacked by an individual using explosives and a handgun.
 No one was killed in the attack.
 Also in January 2011, two French nationals were kidnapped and killed in Niamey, Niger, near the border with Mali.